You may also like:

 There are four other areas that need your attention if you want to harness emotional intelligence.
 Mastering them will help your team to make an emotional connection with each and every customer, no matter their own personal feelings about the situation they are in.

-So how can you be emotionally aware of your customers’ needs?
+How to be emotionally aware of your customers’ needs?

 Getting a grasp over one’s emotions helps to take control and prevent situations where feelings take over.
 Recognizing your own emotions helps to understand how they affect your thoughts and behavior.
 And only once this knowledge is acquired, it is possible to start understanding the feelings of those around us.